 Affiliate Disclosure : As an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I may earn a commission.

 Is cocoa the world’s most powerful superfood ?

 Raw chocolate is chocolate which is produced in a raw or minimally-processed form.
-It is made from unroasted (sun-dried) cacao beans and cold pressed cacao butter.
+It is made from unroasted (sun-dried) and cold pressed cacao butter.

 The beans are ground into cocoa mass (cocoa paste).
 The mass is melted to become the liquor, and the liquor is either separated into cocoa solids and cocoa butter, or cooled and molded into blocks of raw chocolate.

-You can add a variety of crystalline and liquid sweeteners added to make it more suitable for our palate.
+It’s still quite bitter though, so you can add a variety of crystalline and liquid sweeteners added to make it more suitable for our palates.
 This could be coconut sugar, coconut nectar, xylito, agave nectar, maple syrup, and stevia.
 Cane sugar and other highly processed sugars are not used.

 Nuts, seeds and dried fruits can be added to add density and flavour.